 Programming software (e.g., ‘programming language’) provides the tools needed for code developers and programmers.
 First, code is written in a high-level programming language like JAVA, C, and C++.
 After the program is written and implemented in the high-level language, programming software compiles that code in low-level language such as machine language.

 Application software is software that performs specific tasks, typically for end-users.
 Every specific task that a computer can perform requires specific software designed for that purpose.
 The main difference between application software and system software is the presence of user interface.
 In system software, there are no user interfaces, however, application software is created to serve the users.
 In an application software, users can interact with software via graphical user interface (GUI).
-Famous examples of application software are Microsoft Office, web browsers (Mozilla Firefox, Internet Explorer) which are designed for specific purposes.
-In general, Integrated Development Environment (IDE) as a software application provides comprehensive facilities to programmer (which we considered as the second type f software).
-An IDE normally consists of source code editor (like sublime text), compiler (interpreter), build automation tools, and debugger.
+Famous examples of application software are Microsoft Office, web browsers (Mozilla Firefox, Internet Explorer) .
+Another example of application software are Integrated Development Environments or ‘IDEs’.
+IDEs provide comprehensive facilities to help developers build programs with programming software (which we considered as the second type of software).
+An IDE normally consists of source code editor (like sublime text), compiler (interpreter), build automation tools, and a debugger.

 Each type of software has its function and runs on the computer system and needs different types of software specialist.
 For instance, a music software development needs to be successful in notation and performance of music, or a developed medical software should meet key features of medical software requirements for healthcare facility.
 These show that software development is pervasive in many products from cars to house devices with a growing Internet of Things and that is why it is important.